tmgreenside/GreenChats/README.md

 * Restart project using good design principles learned in the Senior Design project that uses Django.
 * Test new version against OWASP Top 10 one by one.
-* Learn to encrypt passwords
+* Learn to encrypt passwords.